hesamzia/SMS-SRL-Verification/README.md

 - [X] Add import and others to new bootstrap pages.
 - [ ] Arrange the page and menus according to future needs
 - [X] log messages (sms and main menu search) in the database
-- [ ] Add report of number of messages, confirmed serials, failures and not found serials into the cards in top of page
+- [X] Add report of number of messages, confirmed serials, failures and not found serials into the cards in top of page
 - [X] Online Monitoring of last serials checked (show logged messages)
 - [X] dismissible alerts
 - [X] Check on serial from main page
 - [X] Add 404 page
 - [ ] Add last import date
 - [ ] Add licenses and authors
+- [ ] Trim too long SMS
+- [X] Fix SMS list and counts for last month
 This is a project for training python, Flask, Git and github, Codeium.
 This project is one of MR. jadi mirmirani’s course named “sms verify with db and answer”.